 How much does it cost to start building an email list?

 To start off, nothing.
 There are some email marketing platforms - including my favorite and recommended platform ConvertKit - that come with a free plan to start off.

 So, now you should have a pretty good idea for how to start building an email list, and thus a future audience for your still unpublished blog.

-If you want to learn more about list building techniques, or, if you have a blog already but aren’t seeing a whole lot of results when it comes to building and growing your email list, then I have a free email course for you that will teach you how to get started with building your list.
-Consider signing up.
-It’s FREE!
+If you want to learn more about list-building techniques, or, if you have a blog already but aren’t seeing a whole lot of results when it comes to building and growing your email list, then check out this post on building an email list.

 Alright, that wraps it up!
 Questions and/or comments about building an email list even before launching your blog?
 Feel free to share in the comments section below.